Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

   * This method allows for different authentication methods/credentials to be used when connecting with multiple App Configuration instances or Key Vaults.
 * The ```spring.cloud.azure.appconfiguration.stores[0].fail-fast``` setting has been updated to be per store.
   * Previously this setting controlled the error handling for all App Configuration instances, now this setting allows for different error handling to be configured per App Configuration instance.
   * The error handling specified by fail-fast is now limited to when settings are loaded on application startup.
 This setting does not affect error handling for configuration refresh.
-However, if there is an error loading from the App Configuration instance on startup, it will not be included in refresh attempts.
+However, if there is an error loading from the App Configuration instance on startup and fail-fast is false for that instance, it will not be included in refresh attempts.
 * Failed refreshes will now be automatically retried, if not completely successful.
 * spring-cloud-azure-appconfiguration-config has been split into two packages: spring-cloud-azure-appconfiguration-config and spring-cloud-azure-appconfiguration-config-web.
 The web provider take on the spring-web dependency used for automated refresh.
 In the spring-cloud-azure-appconfiguration-config provider, refresh needs to be manually triggered.
   * To continue using automated refresh, the "spring-cloud-azure-appconfiguration-config" dependency should be updated to "spring-cloud-azure-appconfiguration-config-web".